 And finally, we reach to my dive #1000 in Zanzibar, wait!
 Hold on a second Ro!
 You still didn’t get to that dive, you still in 982.
 You Know what?
 It doesn’t matter, my dive 1000 will be unforgettable! all kinds of beautiful corals, sea horses, leaf fish, turtles, pipefish, dolphins, frogfish, nudibranchs, octopus, stonefish, scorpionfish, stingrays, moray eels, crocodile fish, and many other magnificent sea creatures that I wish I’ll be able to see 1, 10, 100, 500, 1000 more times.

-Change your life and learn to dive today!!
+Change your life, learn to dive, get your PADI Course today!!